How to Produce an Animation: Essential Skills and Tips

 • Creativity: Creativity is required to come up with original ideas.

-• People skills: Animation is a team effort, and smooth communication and flexibility with other members is also important.
-Time management skills are also essential to ensure the project meets its deadlines.
+• People skills: Animation is a team effort, and smooth communication and flexibility with other members are also important.

-Designing characters and backgrounds for animation
+Designing characters for animation

-Good character design is also essential to making a compelling animation.
+Good character design is essential to a compelling animation.
 Character design is the blueprint of a character, be it a person or animal.
 It includes expressions, hairstyles, clothes, body types, and other aspects of the character that visually express the internal aspects.

 How do you draw characters for animation?